Sports News | New Day, Same Story: 'King' Kohli Fails Again; India Collapse to 185 | LatestLY

 ==========================

-Having copped criticism from all quarters for his bizarre shot selection in Melbourne, Rishabh Pant (40 off 98 balls), for a change, copped body blows, trying to curb his natural game.
+Having copped criticism from all quarters for his bizarre shot selection in Melbourne, Pant, for a change, copped body blows, trying to curb his natural game.

 The big-hitter in him came out only on a couple of occasions with one of them fetching him a straight six off Beau Webster.